pookleblinky/PookRPG/necropolis/idea.md

 An eternally dark city in the shape of a pentagram, in an infinite black plain of nothingness.
 It's full of demons, folkloric monsters, nightmares, and literally everything wants to kill you.
+The city is divided into 5 sections, each controlled by an immensely powerful Dark Lord.

 You can play a couple races: demon, lycan, vampire, arcane, etc.